Indigenous Interlocking Architecture

 The TIS approach allows for reassembly, scalability, and modular expansion—all consistent with the geometric, repetitive layout seen in your satellite imagery of the site.
 The modularity of terracotta forms—possibly even with decorative or symbolic variations—is given theoretical and experimental backing here.

-Later referenced studies (Williams & Siegmund 2021) explore Archimedean and Laves tiling geometries—exactly the type of tiling that you hypothesized might have been used in Amazonian interlocking systems.
-This makes the coincidence striking and lends modern scientific weight to your structural conjecture.
+Later referenced studies (Williams & Siegmund 2021) explore Archimedean and Laves tiling geometries—exactly the type of tiling that is hypothesized might have been used in Amazonian interlocking systems.
+This makes the coincidence striking and lends modern scientific weight to the structural conjecture.

 This study helps the Terracotta City hypothesis significantly.
 It demonstrates that interlocking modular blocks—without mortar—are not only viable but optimal in many structural respects.
 It also underscores the modern resurgence of these ancient techniques in materials science, suggesting that a civilization employing them may have been far ahead of its time.